 In India, where the fast-food market today is only one-tenth the size of China’s, there’s still plenty of opportunity — and international operators have caught on.
 The region’s fast-food industry doubled in size between 2013 and 2016, due in large part to major players that have steadily caught on to the needs and demands of Indian consumers.
 One such chain is KFC which, in 2013, introduced the WOW@25 app, which used augmented reality, gamification, and 3D animation to scan Indian currency, suggesting various options guests could enjoy based on their budgets.
 The app was incredibly well-received, skyrocketing to the top of the most-downloaded food and beverage applications in the country and garnering more than 35,000 downloads.

-In the U.S., KFC has been heavily reliant on digital, too — particularly social media, where it recently hosted a live balloon launch of its fried chicken sandwich.
+In the U.S., KFC has been heavily reliant on digital, too — particularly social media, where it recently hosted an online seminar for a live balloon launch of its fried chicken sandwich.
 The move was largely seen as a gimmick, but generated tremendous interest and received hundreds of thousands of views.
 Of course, international brands require special considerations — what works in one part of the world might not work in another.
 Such is the case in the UK and Ireland, where KFC has struggled a bit to refine its message and market its products effectively.
 The brand’s Chief Marketing Officer for the UK and Ireland recently told the local press that the chain was moving from messaging that could be perceived as “shouty” to ads that use wit and humor to grab attention (which resonate more with the region’s customer base).

 For every dollar spent on advertising over the last five years, Domino’s saw a roughly $35 return, with advertising spend increasing in almost constant relation to sales.